mstambou/Machine-Learning-for-Bioinformatics/p53/README.md

 I would expect you also to perform n-fold cross validation using your classifiers and generate ROC curves so that we can compare our results.

-To compensate for your efforts I will give you 1 BONUS point over your final average <br/>for the course for each extra 0.1 points that your classifier achieves over my reported <br/> AUC. i.e if your classifier achieves and AUC of 0.93 I will reward your with 1 extra point over your final average.
+To compensate for your efforts I will give you 1 BONUS point over your final average <br/>for the course for each extra 0.1 points that your classifier achieves over my reported <br/> AUC. i.e if your classifier achieves and AUC of 0.93 I will reward <br/>you with 1 extra point over your final average.

 Good luck!